Irish Anti-Partition League

 The Irish Anti-Partition League (APL) was a political organisation based in Northern Ireland which campaigned for a united Ireland from 1945 to 1958.
+The organisation aimed to unite Irish nationalists, filling the void left by nationalist groups that had become inactive in the decade prior.
+At its peak, the League had around 3,500 members.
+There was significant internal debate about whether candidates should participate in the British Parliament.
+In the mid-1950s, most abstentionists had left the organisation.
+Dwindling membership meant that by 1956, no candidates were nominated for committee elections.
+The organisation remained inactive until 1958, when a final meeting was held to distribute remaining funds.
+The League was succeeded by National Unity in 1959.

 Foundation

 Prior to the establishment of the League, there had been no rank-and-file organisation of Irish nationalists since the Irish Union Association and Northern Council for Unity had become inactive in the late 1930s.
 This became a major complaint among supporters of the Nationalist Party, and at the 1945 Northern Ireland general election, some Nationalists candidates - including Eddie McAteer and Malachy Conlon pledged that if they were elected, they would organise a convention with the intention of uniting all Irish nationalists in one membership organisation.

 McAteer and Conlon were both elected, and on 14 November 1945 they presided over a convention in Dungannon.
 The convention was attended by about 480 people, including all Nationalist Party Members of Parliament (MPs) and Senators.
 Other anti-partitionist MPs were invited, but Socialist Republican Party MP Harry Diamond refused to attend.

 The convention elected a standing committee.
 Conlon became its first Secretary and James McSparran its first chairman.
 It also collected more than £1,000 to begin campaigning activities.